Bentley912/Ruby_Instagramm/README.md

  rake db:migrate
  ```

  This is all you should need to get started.
+Since the database

 # Models
   There are two models for this app - Users and Pics